eeeibrahimsahin/account-management/README.md

 http://localhost:8080/swagger-ui.html
 ```
 ### Postman Collection
-Import the provided Postman collection to test various API scenarios.
+Import the provided Postman collection (`postman_collection.json`) to test various API scenarios.

 ### Error Handling
 The application distinguishes between technical (HTTP 500) and functional (HTTP 400) errors.
 Errors are returned with appropriate messages.

 ## Design Decisions and Alternatives

-### Rate Limiting
+### Rate Limiting for DB

 - **Current Solution**: The `bucket4j` library was used for rate limiting as a simple solution to control the number of requests sent to the database.
+- **Alternative Solutions**: '
-- **Alternative Solutions**: More robust queuing solutions like RabbitMQ or Kafka could be implemented for better scalability and fault tolerance.
+  - More robust queuing solutions like RabbitMQ or Kafka could be implemented for better scalability and fault tolerance.
+  -  Additionally, limiting the number of database connections can also serve as an effective way to control the load on the database, ensuring stability and consistent performance under heavy request volumes.

 ### Authentication Mechanism

 - **Current Solution**: Basic HTTP authentication is used for simplicity.
+- **Alternative Solutions**:
-- **Alternative Solutions**: Implementing JWT (JSON Web Token) for stateless and more secure authentication would be a better solution.
+  - Implementing JWT (JSON Web Token) for stateless and more secure authentication would be a better solution.
+  - Additionally, considering OAuth2 could provide a more secure and flexible framework for access delegation, which is particularly useful in applications that require integration with other services.

 ### Contact